How much sleep have you lost recently because of loud neighbors or a snoring partner?

 3. Soundproof your bedroom

 Sound has an astonishing ability to find its way through the smallest of gaps.
-Add since sound waves can transmit through most walls, it takes some effort to fully soundproof a room.
+Since sound can transmit through most walls, it takes a lot of effort to fully soundproof a room – especially if you’re trying to do it yourself because the original construction didn’t do it well enough.

 - Make sure all gaps and cracks are sealed.
 Check your window frames, door frames, floorboards, and skirting boards.
-Use an appropriate sealant if necessary.
+Use an appropriate acoustic sealant if you can.

-- Hang heavy curtains or drapes on windows, and even the walls to soak up some sound.
+- Hang heavy curtains or drapes on windows (you could even try hanging heavy material on an adjoining wall to soak up some sound if nothing else works).

 - Create a solid mass at the offending wall.
-For example, put bookshelves, cupboards or wardrobes on the wall which is next to your partying neighbor or noisy housemate.
+For example, put bookshelves, cupboards, or wardrobes on the wall which is next to your partying neighbor or noisy housemate.
+It won’t block out all sound, but every little helps.

 - Make sure the room above you has a thick carpet.

 For more information on soundproofing, there’s a useful article on howstuffworks.com.
-It also explains in more detail why it’s hard to soundproof rooms!
+It also explains in more detail why it’s so hard to soundproof rooms.

 4. The art of communication

 If the troublesome noise is coming from someone you live with, it shouldn’t be too difficult to ask them nicely to be quieter – in theory.

 In reality, we all have different perspectives on what’s unacceptably noisy, what time is considered late at night, and how well others should tolerate our choice of activity.

-But really it boils down to the art of negotiation – or control if you’re a parent.
+This means it’s the art of negotiation is going to be invaluable – or control if you’re a parent.
 It’s important to ask someone diplomatically to understand the fact that the noise is affecting your sleep, daily life, and well-being.

-That, in my experience, usually gets a better result than accusing someone of being unreasonable.
-By calmly asking for help and understanding, you’re more likely to get it than if you confront them angrily.
+In my experience, the tactic of calmly explaining how your life is affected usually gets a better result than simply accusing someone of being unreasonable.
+By asking for help and understanding, you’re more likely to get it than if you confront them angrily.